kondziu/runtimes/book.md

 Emulaiton can be implemented anywhere on the spectrum from **interpretation** to **binary translation**.

-Interpretation: get a source instruction, do the thing, repeat
+Interpretation: get a source instruction, multiplex, do the thing, repeat. bigger execution cost. *decode-and-dipatch* interpreter

-Transation: translate a block, cache the translation, do the things
+Transation: translate a block, cache the translation, do the things. bigger translation cost.

+Threaded interpretation: get a source instruction, multiplex, do the thing. except multiplexing takes place at the end of the routine that does the thing, so there's less back-and-forth. somewhere in between. used in FORTH and other 70s fossils.

+Predecoding into intermediate form: parse all source into an easy-to-interpret form that contains more information, consolidates things, etc. Eg. SOOT framework for Java is single-assign.
+The example in the book is PowerPC and/or/add/subtract which are two opcodes, but can be parsed into one operation.

+Direct threaded interpretation: replace the dispatch table with direct addresses.

+*This chapter is honestly not relevant to what I want to happen in the course.*

+## Binary translation

+####  Papers

+- Debaere and Van Campenhout 1990 (threaded code)
+- Klint 1981 (threaded interpretation)